-[2-2; 0-0] - 409.
+[2-2; 2-2] - 404.
+(1-3) Seminar in Bacteriological Literature.-Reviews and critical discussions of selected topics.
+Compulsory for Honours students. - 409.
 (11⁄2) Introduction to Viruses.-Properties of the simpler viruses.
 Techniques used for their growth, identification and assay.
 Prerequisites: Bacteriology 100 and 300 with at least Second Class standing in both courses; and Bacteriology 400, which may be taken concurrently.
-(This course may not be given in 1952-53.)

-[0-0; 2-2] - 410.
-(11⁄2) Advanced Public Health Laboratory Techniques.
-Prerequisites: Bacteriology 200 and 300, with at least Second Class standing in both courses.
-Recommended for students planning to undertake public health laboratory work after graduation.
-[1-4; 0-0] - 411.
+[0-0; 2-2] - 411.
 (1) Pathogenic Fungi.-Morphology and physiology of fungi with special emphasis on pathogenic forms.
 Prerequisites: Bacteriology 100 and 300, with at least Second Class standing in both courses.
 [1-2; 0-0] - 412.
 (1) Haematology.-Introduction to haematological techniques.
 The blood cell responses of the host to infections, toxic and degenerative processes.
 Prerequisites: Bacteriology 100 and 300, with at least Second Class standing in both courses.

 [0-0; 1-2] - 449.
 (3) Research Problem.-In the final year of Honours, an investigation approved by Head of Department.
 The results form the graduating essay, to be reviewed by oral examination. - 501.
 (1) History of Bacteriology and Epidemiology.-Reviews of classical reports in the field of microbiological discovery and their significance in the evolution of immunology and epidemiology.
 [1-0; 1-0] - 502.
 (2) Virus Diseases.-Prerequisites: Bacteriology 200, 300 and 409, with at least Second Class standing in all.
-(This course may not be given in 1952-53.) - 503.
+(This course may not be given in 1953-54.) - 503.
 (3) Directed Studies in Bacteriological Literature for Graduates. - 549.
 (3-5) Master's Thesis.